The Jefferson Parish Library is a service

 computer accounts, access codes, numbers, passwords,

 signatures, or network identification assigned to others.
+This includes using someone else's personal library card to utilize the computers.

 Users may not invade the privacy of others at any time